Idiom of the day :- Off On The Wrong Foot

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- At this stage
+Idiom of the day :- (Like) water off a duck’s back

 Usage, examples and definition of the Idiom :-